DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 **Note**:

-These scripts assume your data is in `../../data` folder in DESED_task directory.
+These scripts assume that your data is in `../../data` folder in DESED_task directory.
-If your data is in another path you have to change the corresponding `data` keys in YAML configuration file in `conf/sed.yaml` with your paths.
+If your data is in another folder, you will have to change the paths of your data in the corresponding `data` keys in YAML configuration file in `conf/sed.yaml`.
-Also note that `train_sed.py` will create at its very first run additional folders with resampled data (from 44kHz to 16kHz) so you need to have write permissions on the folder where your data are saved.
+Note that `train_sed.py` will create (at its very first run) additional folders with resampled data (from 44kHz to 16kHz) so the user need to have write permissions on the folder where your data are saved.

 Hyperparameters can be changed in the YAML file (e.g. lower or higher batch size).